OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 }
 ```

-However, depending on the app, it would be a good idea to additionally apply a URL whitelist at this point and, if the URL includes parameters, ensure that they are properly sanitized and all malformed URLs are discarded.
+In addition, remember that if the URL includes parameters, they should not be trusted before being carefully sanitized and validated (even when including a whitelist of trusted domains here).
+For example, they might have been spoofed by an attacker or might include malformed data.
+If that is the case, the whole URL and therefore the universal link request must be discarded.

 The `NSURLComponents` API can be used to parse and manipulate the components of the URL.
 This can be also part of the method `application:continueUserActivity:restorationHandler:` itself or might occur on a separate method being called from it.
 The following [example](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/handling_universal_links#3001935 "An example of handling a universal link") demonstrates this:

 ```swift
 func application(_ application: UIApplication,